mit-rss/visual_servoing_tesse/README.md

 You will be using these plots to demonstrate controller performance for your presentation.

 # Module 4: Line Follower
-We're going to be doing a realistic line follower on the road in simulation!
-You are going to be following the center line of the road.
+We're going to be implementing a realistic line following controller and deploying it on the road!
+Specifically, your task is to follow the center (dashed) line of the road as closely as possible.

 Here is the view from the semantic segmentation, and as you can see the lane markers are dark blue here: